- James Richardson

 Hannah Lowe is a writer living in London.

-Her first poetry collection Chick was published by Bloodaxe in January 2013, and was shortlisted for the Forward, Aldeburgh Best First Collection Prizes and Seamus Heaney First Collection Prize.
+Her first poetry collection Chick was published by Bloodaxe in January 2013.
+It won the 2015 Michael Murphy Memorial Prize and was shortlisted for the Forward, Aldeburgh Best First Collection Prizes and Seamus Heaney First Collection Prize.
 She had already published a chapbook, The Hitcher, in 2012, which was followed by a short chapbook R x, published by sine wave peak, in October 2013.

 Hannah Lowe is a poet and memoirist whose evocative work has used the enigmatic figure of her Chinese-black-Jamaican father to probe the mysteries of multicultural London.